Rosie Douglas: Sir George Williams affair and imprisonment

-When black students began to protest racism at Sir George Williams University, Douglas had by then had moved on to his master's program at McGill University.
+When black students began to protest racism at Sir George Williams University, Douglas had by then moved on to his master's program at McGill University.
 Meanwhile, he had developed strong leadership credentials in the Tory party, served as president of the Association of British West Indian Students, and was serving as Vice President of the Verdun Cricket Club.
 He emerged as the media-savvy leader of what has come to be known as the Sir George Williams affair of 1969.
 He, along with future Canadian Senator Anne Cools and others led an anti-racism sit-in at Sir George Williams University, Montreal, which resulted in the peaceful occupation of the computer centre as negotiations took place between the administration and the student leadership.
 However, once an agreement was reached, the riot police infiltrated the occupation, escalating the matter into a violent conflict and fire, resulting in mayhem and destruction of the computer centre.
 Douglas, maintained that the fire was set by agent provocateurs, but was identified as the ring leader and charged with obstructing the use of public property.
 He served 18 months in prison before being declared a national security risk by then Solicitor General Warren Almond setting the stage for his deportation in hand cuffs and leg irons, vowing that he would only return as "Prime Minister of my own country".

 While in prison, Douglas wrote an extensive report on prison reform in Canada, set up literacy classes for prisoners, and wrote the book Chains or Change.
 According to Douglas, "I learned a lot about injustices in Canadian society when I went to jail...The truth is that I didn't become committed to the fight for equality in Dominica.
 I became committed to the movement in Canada."
 Upon his release from prison Douglas, who had embarked on a cross Canada black unity tour building solidarity with native Canadians, was placed under RCMP surveillance as revealed by the Royal Commission of Inquiry into Certain Activities of the RCMP and in 1976 the Solicitor General Warren Allmand signed an order declaring Douglas a dangerous risk to Canada's national security, forcing his deportation.